bridxe/escrow-contract2/README.md

 To use the current version:

 1. Clone github repo
+2. run % cd escrow-contract2 and

-2. % npm install
+% npm install
+in terminal

-3. update the hardhat.config.js file account key and rpc url by creating a file named ".env" and pasting RPC_URL=
+3. update the hardhat.config.js file account key and rpc url by creating a file named ".env" and pasting

+RPC_URL=

 PRIVATE_KEY=

 ETHERSCAN_API_KEY=

 And input relevant info next to the equal signs.
-4. Save everything and do %npx hardhat run scripts/deploy.js --network ropsten
+4. Save everything and do % npx hardhat run scripts/deploy.js --network ropsten
 5. If you want to change the network, follow the same template in hardhat.config.js and replace the "ropsten" in the terminal line above with the other network's name
-6. The contract should be deployed soon, and you can interact with it here: https://contract.mph.am/ or on the ropsten etherscan
+6. The contract should be deployed soon, and you can interact with it here: https://contract.mph.am/ or on the ropsten etherscan: https://ropsten.etherscan.io/address/0xE9A03Bd5fA823FD0CDA9B841514010A559959F99#code

 ----